 Directly behind the Van Artevelde statue is Baudelostraat, home to lots of vintage shops.
 We liked it most for its string of colorful buildings with ornate gables and balconies.

-Dulle Griet is one of the top bars in Ghent for beer lovers.
+Dulle Griet is one of the top bars for beer lovers.
 With over 500 beers on the menu, it’s hard to imagine anything this pub doesn’t have.

-Named after Ghent’s massive cannon now just around the corner, beer café Dulle Griet has a cozy medieval interior with wagon wheels, beer barrels, and lots of throwback beer advertisements.
+Named after the massive cannon just around the corner, beer café Dulle Griet has a cozy medieval interior with wagon wheels, beer barrels, and lots of throwback beer advertisements.
 There are many great beers to try here, but the Max is the reason this place is well-known.

 Max beer comes in a giant, specially-made glass, complete with a wooden stand to keep it upright.
 Visitors have loved the glass so much, they’ve tried to take them home (although they’re so large, that seems difficult).
 Dulle Griet has come up with an easy solution: get a beer, give your shoe.